SoonbeomChoi/BEGANSing/README.md

 # Korean Singing Voice Synthesis based on Auto-regressive Boundary Equilibrium GAN
+Our research project develops a Korean singing voice synthesis system using deep neural network.
+The system generates singing voice from a given text and MIDI in an end-to-end manner.

-This repository contains PyTorch code for [Korean Singing Voice Synthesis based on Auto-regressive Boundary Equilibrium GAN](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9053950).
-The system generates singing voice from given text and MIDI in an end-to-end manner.
+This repository contains PyTorch implementation for [Korean Singing Voice Synthesis based on Auto-regressive Boundary Equilibrium GAN](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9053950).

 </p>